SteveBenner/fluid/userstyles/README.md

-#### This file describes how my userstyles modify the original website for each Fluid app
+#### This file describes how my userstyles modify the original website of each Fluid app

 ## Gmail